This post contains affiliate links.

 A standard Power Wheel typically comes with a brushed battery.
 The battery is made to maintain a certain speed/power.
 A Power Wheels brushless motor will not be held back, which will create a powerful yet efficient ride on motor.

 In this article, you will learn the basics of brushless motors.
 You will also find out if your power wheels are capable of handling the change to a different motor.
-If you are interested in more speed and power, look no further.
+If you are interested in more upgrading speed and power, look no further.
 Read on to find out how to make your kids' (or your) Power Wheels the talk of the street.

 What Makes a Brushless Power Wheel Motor Different?